Empower Your Startup with an HR Checklist: 9 Valuable Steps

 Now that you’ve created your hiring process, you’ll want to know how to keep employees with your company for the long haul.
 Ensuring that your company establishes competitive compensation and benefits can help you get there.

-To establish these plans, you’ll need to determine what your pay structure looks like, as well as policies for vacation and sick time, retirement benefits, and what system you will use to manage payroll.
+To establish these plans, you’ll need to determine what your pay structure looks like, as well as policies for vacation and sick time, retirement benefits, and what system you’ll use to manage payroll.

 - Compensation Strategy: Determine a company pay structure that is competitive and fair based on an evaluation of your market.
-Learn how to create a competitive pay structure in a changing economy here.
+Learn how to create a competitive pay structure in a changing economy in our blog.

-- Payroll Management System: There are dozens of different payroll management systems.
-Payroll errors can be expensive to fix—do your research to find the best management system to fit your startup’s needs.
+- Payroll Management System: Payroll errors can be expensive to fix—finding the right payroll management system to fit your startup’s needs can save time and money.

 6. Nurture Employee Relationships

-In 2023, just 3% of Inc. 100 startups have dedicated DEI leadership positions, compared to 85% of enterprises.
+Managing employee relations is as important for small business HR as it is for large corporations.
+In 2023, just 3% of Inc. 100 startups had dedicated DEI leadership positions, compared to 85% of enterprises.
 Without dedicated support and resources, many startups struggle to create and nurture an inclusive environment.

 An HR department can help you establish policies before complaints occur, so you'll be ready to handle them.
 Prepare to address any employee concerns by outlining your business’s standard of conduct, creating a plan to address issues, and establishing a system for gathering employee feedback.